All dotty about your dots? The benefits of dotted pages notebook

 We often have people come into the shop and look at our large array of dotted notebooks with a moment of confusion - just HOW do you use dots?
+What to do with a grid notebook?
 I mean, a ruled notebook is straight forward enough.
 The strong lines keep your handwriting neat and tidy, putting in structure and shape in from the beginning.
 Equally a blank page is easy to understand.
 It is clean and clear of any distraction to allow the writer full control over where they place their pen, leaving them to decide how to fill the space - drawing, table, graph - anything goes.
 But dots?
+Dotted pages notebook?

 In this short blog we will talk about some of the reasons why we here at designist love this dotty, dotted style of notebook.

 First and foremost, the real benefit of dotted paper, is how flexible it is in terms of formatting.
 You can follow the dots just like a traditional ruled page when writing, yes, but it also combines the key functions of both ruled and blank making it easier than ever to draw grids, plans, graphs, todo list and indexes.